 THE GOOD GRUB INITIATIVE, BECAUSE SCHOOL CHILDREN IN DISADVANTAGED AREAS NEED YOUR HELP…NOW.

-Good Grub is a not-for-profit initiative delivering over 75,000 nutritious fruit & veg parcels directly to the families of DEIS school children around Ireland.
+Good Grub is a not-for-profit initiative dedicated to delivering nutritious fruit & veg parcels directly to the families of DEIS school children around Ireland.
 DEIS is a national programme that addresses the needs of children and young adults in disadvantaged communities.

 Every euro donated by you goes directly to making this happen.

 OUR PARTNERSHIP WITH TESCO

 We are delighted to announce that following a successful pilot programme which commenced in November 2021, TESCO through their ‘Stronger Starts’ programme, are committed to continue and grow their support for the initiative, helping us to deliver even more fresh fruit and veg packs to those most in need.
 With the support of their partners, Keelings, Country Crest and Dole, this programme will have provided over one million meals through DEIS schools around Ireland by the end of May 2023.